Body

 GCC/OIT - Software Request SLA

 The teams involved in this process are the GCC Office of Information Technology (OIT), MCCCD Legal Services, GCC Fiscal Services, and MCCCD Purchasing.
 Each group's ability to process a purchase request may vary due to the time of year and workload.
 The procurement timeline heavily depends on the complexity and cost of the requested agreement.
 Any software licensing being purchased that exceeds $250,000 must be reviewed by the governing board.
 The college's president must review any software request above $50,000.
 Any software over $25,000 must have one of the following: three competitive bids, reference MCCCD IFB/RFP Contract and/or DO Purchasing approved Cooperative contract, or a competition waiver.
-This should be completed and sent to Fiscal Service for review and routing approval.
+This should be filled out and sent to Fiscal Service for review and routing approval.

 The OIT part of the software request process involves a series of thorough checks.
 These checks are designed to ensure that the correct licensing is being purchased for the project's scope, promoting fiscal responsibility, integrity, and due diligence in the process.